Battle of Chancellorsville

 The Battle of Chancellorsville, April 30 – May 6, 1863, was a major battle of the American Civil War (1861–1865), and the principal engagement of the Chancellorsville campaign.

-Chancellorsville is known as Lee's "perfect battle" because his risky decision to divide his army in the presence of a much larger enemy force resulted in a significant Confederate victory.
-The victory, a product of Lee's audacity and Hooker's timid decision-making, was tempered by heavy casualties, including Lt.
+Confederate General Robert E. Lee's risky decision to divide his army in the presence of a much larger enemy force resulted in a significant Confederate victory, described by some historians as Lee's "perfect battle".
+The victory, a product of Lee's audacity and Union general Joseph Hooker's timid decision-making, was tempered by heavy casualties, including Lt.
 Gen. Thomas J. "Stonewall" Jackson.
 Jackson was hit by friendly fire, requiring his left arm to be amputated.
 He died of pneumonia eight days later, a loss that Lee likened to losing his right arm.

-The two armies faced off against each other at Fredericksburg during the winter of 1862–1863.
+The two armies had faced off against each other at Fredericksburg during the winter of 1862–1863.
 The Chancellorsville campaign began when Hooker secretly moved the bulk of his army up the left bank of the Rappahannock River, then crossed it on the morning of April 27, 1863.
 Union cavalry under Maj.
 Gen. George Stoneman began a long-distance raid against Lee's supply lines at about the same time.
-This operation was completely ineffectual.
 Crossing the Rapidan River via Germanna and Ely's Fords, the Federal infantry concentrated near Chancellorsville on April 30.
 Combined with the Union force facing Fredericksburg, Hooker planned a double envelopment, attacking Lee from both his front and rear.